seed-ecosystem/seed-whitepaper/protocol/queues/SPECIFICATION.md

 `status` is either true or false and it reflects if the provided nonce was valid

-### What if multiple client will send message with the same nonce?
+### What if multiple clients will send message with the same nonce?

 We will talk about encryption later, but this is something we want to avoid, because encryption basically implies that you know the last